 Unlimited Calling Plans.
 Non-RBOC Surcharge.
 Unlimited calling plans are subject to various limitations as set forth below.
-123.Net reserves the right to increase the monthly fee(s) for unlimited rate plans and/or immediately terminate service if 123.Net believes, in its sole discretion, that customer is doing the following: telemarketing, using auto-dialer equipment, fax blasting, operating a call center, internet dialing, using party lines, reselling the service, sharing the service with other parties or service addresses without the express written approval of 123.Net, or is otherwise abusing the service.
-123.Net evaluates customer usage in comparison to other similarly situated customers.
-For example, over ninety-five per cent (95%) of 123.Net’s unlimited Michigan calling plan customers use less than twenty thousand (20,000) minutes per month and do not have any unusual calling patterns.
-Therefore customer agrees that 123.net may conclude that customer’s utilization of unlimited Michigan calling plan is abusive if it exceeds 20,000 minutes per month in combination with one or more of the following, including, but not limited to, excessive: (a) numbers of unique numbers called, (b) call lengths, (c) frequency of calls, (d) call forwarding/transferring, (e) conference calling, (f) short duration calls, (g) calls made during business hours, (h) numbers of calls terminated and re-initiated consecutively, which, in aggregate, result in excessive call lengths during a specific time frame, or (i) other abnormal calling patterns indicative of an attempt to evade enforcement of these terms or otherwise abuse the service.
-Customer acknowledges that if service is terminated under this provision, customer is subject to all applicable fees and taxes stated hereunder.
+123.Net reserves the right to increase monthly fees for unlimited rate plans and/or immediately terminate Service if 123.Net believes, in its sole discretion, that Customer is doing the following: telemarketing, using auto-dialer equipment, fax blasting, operating a call center, internet dialing, using party lines, reselling the Service, sharing the Service with other parties or service addresses without the express written approval of 123.Net, or is otherwise abusing the Service.
+123.Net evaluates Customer usage in comparison to other similarly situated Customers.
+For example, over ninety-five per cent (95%) of 123.Net’s unlimited Michigan calling plan Customers use less than twenty thousand (20,000) minutes per month and do not have any unusual calling patterns.
+Therefore Customer agrees that 123.Net may conclude that Customer’s utilization of the unlimited Michigan calling plan is abusive if it exceeds 20,000 minutes per month in combination with one or more of the following, including, but not limited to, excessive: (a) numbers of unique numbers called, (b) call lengths, (c) frequency of calls, (d) call forwarding/transferring, (e) conference calling, (f) short duration calls, (g) calls made during business hours, (h) numbers of calls terminated and re-initiated consecutively, which, in aggregate, result in excessive call lengths during a specific time frame, or (i) other abnormal calling patterns indicative of an attempt to evade enforcement of these terms or otherwise abuse the Service.
+Customer acknowledges that if Service is terminated under this provision, Customer is subject to all applicable fees and taxes stated hereunder.
 Customer agrees to terminate at least eighty percent (80%), of Customer’s total domestic usage in a billing month to the local exchange areas serviced by a Regional Bell Operating Companies (“RBOC”).
 If Customer’s traffic in a billing month exceeds twenty percent (20%) terminating to a non-RBOC local exchange service area, 123.Net will apply a surcharge of $0.030 per minute for the number of minutes that exceed twenty percent (20%).

 Personal Property Taxes.
 Customer shall be solely responsible, where applicable, for paying local and state personal property taxes associated with Customer’s equipment stored in a colocation facility rented or owned by 123.Net.
 In the event that 123.Net is required by a governmental authority to pay property taxes on Customer’s behalf, 123.Net will have the right to be reimbursed by Customer for such amount.
 Customer must reimburse 123.Net within 30 days of written notice that a tax has been paid on Customer’s behalf by 123.Net.